Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 The United States has 11 carriers in service right now.

-China has 3.
+China has three.

-Well, China would like to have 11 aircraft carriers and they're on their way to build up the carrier.
+Well, China would like to have 11 aircraft carriers, and they're on their way to build up the carrier.

-Those trade patterns have to change and the cost of goods go up.
+As a result, those trade patterns have to change and the cost of goods go up.

 That's what the aircraft carriers give you.

-But it's, I think, a mistake to think that because China only has three and the U .S. has 11, we have more than we need.
+But it's, I think, a mistake to think that because China only has three and the U.S. has 11, we have more than we need.

 Absolutely, yeah.